NataliiaTur/harmoniq-app-frontend/README.md

 Loading and error states

 Development History
-The core platform was developed as a team project.
-Following project completion, an analytics system was independently designed and implemented to provide content creators with insights into their audience and content performance.
+The core platform was developed as a team project to create a universal content-sharing platform where anyone can publish and read articles.
+Following project completion, an analytics system was independently designed and implemented to provide authors with insights into their audience and content performance.
 Backend Repository
 harmoniq-app-backend
 Deployment